microsoft/MCW-Building-a-resilient-IaaS-architecture/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 ### Customer situation

 Contoso, is a leading manufacturer, seller, distributor and servicer of parts for heating, venting and air-conditioning (HVAC) systems.
 Their customer base includes some of the largest corporations and independent firms in the US.
 Contoso specializes in the datacenter space, designing computer room air conditioning (CRAC) units and contracting in the planning of hyper-scale cloud provider datacenter cooling strategies.
 As such, the research and development group are one of the largest business units in the company.
-The company's headquarters in in Cheyenne, Wyoming with a second large location in Seattle, Washington along with three smaller branch offices scatted around the United States.
+The company's headquarters in in Reston, Virginia with a second large location in Des Moines, Iowa along with three smaller branch offices scatted around the United States.

 Contoso would be considered by most as a classic IT shop, mainly focused on their infrastructure.
 Their application development department's skill set is dated, predominantly focused on client/server development.
 Two years ago, the company began a project to move portions of their infrastructure to Azure to gain efficiencies and eventually exit the hardware obsolescence cycle.
 In the process Contoso developed a standard deployment policy for new infrastructure that has been followed ever since.